AlignGPT-VL/AlignGPT/README.md

 ## News and Updates
 - [5/24] 🔥 We released **AlignGPT: Multi-modal Large Language Models with Adaptive Alignment Capability**.
 Checkout the [paper](TODO) and [demo](TODO).
+- [5/24] 🔥 The data is not ready yet.
+We will upload it within a week.

 ## Contents